Ambulatory Surgery Centers

 Infection Control Consulting Services (ICCS) specializes in infection prevention practices for ASCs nationwide.
 The team of ICCS consultants has successfully help facilities prepare for and pass Medicare and accreditation surveys through mock CMS surveys utilizing the surveyor worksheet to satisfy the requirements of CMS Conditions for coverage (i.e., 42 CFR 416.51).
 Mock surveys are performed by conducting on-site visits with observation and assessment of perioperative best practices in the following areas:

-Other services provided to ASC include the following:
+Other services provided to ASCs include the following:

 If you are interested in improving your ASC's processes and procedures and would like to learn how ICCS can help, please contact us for a complimentary telephone consultation.